 Either ways, it is easy to spot outliers who have too many outs or break-time.
 You can go a step further and define all days with less than 5 hours as part-time.

 If you have workers who get daily wages or whose renumeration is calculated ‘per hour’, you might have to pay them overtime for every extra hour.
-It is a common practice in factories and even BPOs or Government organizations.
+It is a common practice in factories, BPOs and Government organizations.

 Even this can be automated using a simple toggle (on/off) for each of the below pre-defined rules